jasonmkfu/the-readability-sql-style-guide/Style Guide.md

 </pre>

-## Multiple Item Listing
+## Multiple Item Listing <a id="one-to-many-new-line-rule"></a>
 There is varying opinion regarding leading or trailing commas.
 Leading commas are recommended for this style because it is easier to identify missing commas while adding new fields because they line up vertically.
-Similarly, opinion on first-item alignment also differs, however, the style guide opts for first-item alignment as it makes easier to read a list of fields.
+Similarly, opinion on first-item alignment also differs, however, the style guide opts for [first-item alignment](#first-item-alignment-rule) as it makes easier to read a list of fields.

 <details>
   <summary>Further Discussion</summary>